NNLP-IL/Arabic-Resources/README.rst

 * `WikiQAar <https://github.com/qcri/WikiQAar>`_ {?} - a bilingual English-Arabic Question Answering corpus built on top of WIKIQA.
 See also: https://huggingface.co/datasets/wiki_qa_ar

+* `ParaNames <https://github.com/bltlab/paranames>`_ {`MIT`_} - A massively multilingual dataset consisting of parallel names of over 16.8 million named entities in over 400 languages.
+This README contains links to corpus releases as well as code used in our canonical name translation and named entity recognition experiments.

 Annotated Datasets by Task